-3. M. and J. are siblings from El Salvador.
+6. M. and J. are siblings from El Salvador.
+USCIS retains initial jurisdiction over their applications for asylum because they was designated as unaccompanied immigrant children when they entered the United States, even though they are in removal proceedings.
 M. and J.'s removal proceedings have been administratively closed and they do not currently have a future hearing date scheduled.
 They speak Spanish and live in Chicago, IL.
 (16-0104948)